Excitation of the $^{229}$Th nucleus by the hole in the inner electronic shells: Yield estimate of the isomeric nuclei

-\paragraph{Yield estimate of the isomeric nuclei.} Keeping in mind the narrow width of the nuclear transition, its experimental study requires a large number of nuclei in the state $A^*$.
+Keeping in mind the narrow width of the nuclear transition, its experimental study requires a large number of nuclei in the state $A^*$.
 The yield of these metastable nuclei depends on the probability $P^*$, the number of the $^{229}$Th ions in the sample $N$, and the photon flux $F_p$ from the X-ray source, if we use photo-ionization, or the electron flux $F_e$ if we use electron impact to produce $2s$ holes.
+For the H-like ions in the $1s$ state the level width is negligible, while K hole has the width about 100 eV.
+Thus, the probability to excite the nucleus in the H-like ion is almost 100 times larger.
+However, this probability is multiplied by the number $N$ of $^{229}$Th nuclei in the sample.
+In a solid target $N$ is proportional to the Avogadro number, while in the beam of the H-like ions it is many orders of magnitude smaller.

 To have large $N$ we need a solid sample with high concentration of $^{229}$Th.
 The host crystal must be transparent for the 8.3\,eV photons, which means a sufficiently broad band gap.
-Moreover, the lifetime of the nuclear $A^*$ state depends on the oxidation state of thorium because the internal conversion and electronic bridge processes drastically decrease the lifetime of the isomeric state for Th and Th$^+$ \cite{Tkalya2003,KaTr07,PorFla10}.
+Moreover, the lifetime of the nuclear $A^*$ state depends on the oxidation state of thorium because the internal conversion and electron-bridge processes drastically decrease the lifetime of the isomeric state for Th and Th$^+$ \cite{Tkalya2003,KaTr07,PorFla10}.
 Thus, in order to suppress these processes the Th$^{2+}$, Th$^{3+}$ or Th$^{4+}$ ions immobilized in the solid matrix are desirable.
 To sum up, an important problem to be studied separately is finding a suitable material with such a wide band gap.
-Last but not least, the solid sample should not degrade too quickly under the irradiation with X-ray photons, thus the high radiation resistance of the material is also desirable.
+Last but not least, this material should have high radiation resistance.